 Place the sander beside a wall facing the direction of the grain with two-thirds of the floor in front of you.
 Start the machine and ease the drum to the floor while walking at a slow even pace.
 As you near the wall, gradually raise the drum.
-Begin pulling the machine backwards as you ease the drum to the floor.
+Begin pulling the machine backward as you ease the drum to the floor.

-Turn the sander round to sand the remaining one third of the room in the opposite direction.
+Turn the sander round to sand the remaining one-third of the room in the opposite direction.

 If your floor is severely cupped or curled, make the first cut at a 45-degree angle to the direction of the wood grain (see above diagram).
 Otherwise, always sand with the direction of the wood grain.

 If the sanding rate slows, your sheet is probably clogged or worn out.
 Stop sanding and change it.
-Otherwise you will get burn marks and damage to the floor.
+Otherwise, you will get burn marks and damage to the floor.

-After the main wood floor sanding, use the edger disc sander to sand near the walls and in areas the drum sander won't reach.
+After the main wood floor sanding, use the edger disc sander to sand near the walls and in areas, the drum sander won't reach.
 Move the disc edger in a brisk left-to-right, semi-circular motion.
 (Use the same grit abrasive as on the drum sander.)